-Download free printable behavior charts for kids, including ADHD charts, good for daily use in school or home to help promote positive child behavior.
-Whether you are having trouble potty training a toddler or getting older children to do homework, using a free potty chart or homework chart is a great way to motivate desirable responses.
+Here you can download free printable behavior charts for kids, including ADHD charts, good for daily use in school or home to help promote positive child behavior.
+Whether you are having trouble potty training a toddler or getting older children to do homework, using a potty chart or homework chart is a great way to motivate desirable responses.

-Depending on the child and what their needs are, you will find multiple ways to improve different behaviors through the use of a chart.
-Be sure to check out each one and determine which will work best for your child.
+Depending on the child and what their needs are, you will find many ways to improve different behaviors through the use of a chart.
+So, I have put together multiple pages with a variety of different types for you to choose from that you can download and print from your own home.
+Be sure to check out each page and determine which will work best for your child.

-In addition, I highly recommend checking out my free eBook with great ways to prevent child bad behavior.
+In addition, I highly recommend checking out my free eBook with great ways to help with other types of bad undesirable behavior in a child.
 When all strategies are used in combination with other ADHD or autism treatments, children will be more likely to succeed.

 I think that using the resources provided below can be a fun way to get children back on track, but remember they are not intended to be used forever.
 Help your child learn a behavior and develop it as part of their routine, then with the use of praise and natural reinforcement they should be doing it without the use of a chart.

-Before viewing all of the printable behavior charts for children it’s important to know how to use charts for kids in a way that will give you the best results.
-Many parents become discouraged when they don’t see a change in behavior after using the charts.
+Start here before viewing all of the printable behavior charts for children.
+It’s important to know how to use charts for kids in a way that will give you the best results.
+Many parents become discouraged when they don’t see a change in behavior right away.

 These are designed in mind for a child with ADHD symptoms or other more intense behavioral problems.
 They allow you to monitor behaviors you are hoping to increase and decrease by using a point system.

 Each time your child does a desirable response (e.g. completes assigned chores for kids) he/she earns a point and each time your child does an undesirable behavior (e.g. curses or yells) he/she loses a point.
 Then, a goal is set for a certain number of points to be earned in order to obtain a reward.